Best Private-Party Auto Loans in 2025

 A private-party auto loan is a type of car loan that can be used to finance a car purchase from an individual seller rather than a dealership.
 You can typically find these loans at banks, credit unions and online lenders.
 Many lenders place limitations on the age and mileage of the vehicle you’re planning to purchase if you’re taking out a loan.

-Typically, lenders charge higher rates for these used car loans since they tend to view these purchases as riskier investments.
+Lenders often charge higher interest for used car loans for private sales because these purchases are considered riskier.
 Unlike dealerships, private sellers won’t necessarily keep the car in good condition or get it inspected.

 What to know about private-party auto loans

-A private-party auto loan works a little bit differently from a traditional auto loan for a car purchased at a dealership.
+A car loan for a private sale works a little bit differently from a traditional auto loan for a car purchased at a dealership.
 Here are some details to keep in mind when considering this type of loan.

 • Choose your car before taking out a loan.
 As part of your private-party auto loan application, a lender will want to make sure the vehicle you’re planning to buy meets its criteria.
 This means you’ll have to provide information like the vehicle identification number (VIN), make, model and mileage.